hoprnet/hoprnet/README.md

 To generate the logs database, you need:

 - A fully synced node
-- Node configured to keep logs in the database (disabled by default)
+- Node configured to keep logs in the database (enabled by default)
-  - Set `hopr -> chain -> keep_logs` in the configuration file, or
+  - Set `hopr -> chain -> keep_logs` in the configuration file
-  - Use the CLI parameter `--keepLogs`

 ### Database Files